GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Because of your melodic nature, the moonlight never misses an appointment.
+> 🥠 Someone will invite you to a Karaoke party.

 ### Where you can find me